 When Someone Other Than Your Employer Is Responsible for Your Construction Accident

 Your recovery under the South Carolina Workers’ Compensation Act may only be the beginning of your right to compensation.
-If you or a loved one sustained an on the job construction injury as the result of the negligence of a third party, someone other than your employer, you may have a third party claim for compensation, including wrongful death.
+If you or a loved one sustained an on the job construction injury as the result of the negligence of a third party, someone other than your employer, you may have a claim for compensation, including wrongful death.
 The Strom Law Firm can help with third party workers comp claims.

 - Collapses or falls including scaffold collapses, ladder falls and crane collapses